The world of fountain pens is vast and full of tons of boutique fountain pen makers who make some truly excellent pens.

 Cheap Best Fountain Pens

-There are a lot of great affordable fountain pens for beginners out there and some of these pens are good enough that you can use them your whole fountain pen life and be an incredibly happy writer.
+There are a lot of great affordable fountain pens for beginners out there.
+Notably, some of these pens are good enough that you can use them your whole fountain pen life and be an incredibly happy writer.

 What brand of pen is the best?